Ober Gabelhorn: Climbing history

 The Arbengrat was first climbed in 1874 by H. S. Hoare and E. Hulton with guides J. von Bergen, P. Rubi and J. Moser.
 The route on the Gabelhorngrat was opened three years later by J. Walker Hartley, W. E. Davidson, P. Rubi and J. Juan.

 The north face, similar to but 'rather steeper' than the north-east face of the Lenzspitze, was first climbed on 30 July 1930 by H. Kiener and R. Schwarzgruber.
 They started from Zermatt at midnight and made a direct 2,000-metre ascent to the Triftjoch.
 They reached the base of the north face after having traversed the crevasses of the Ober Gabelhorn Glacier and successfully climbed it.
 This route was repeated only once until 1951.

-Christian Klucker and L. Norman-Neruda made the first ascent of the east-north-east ridge on 1 August 1890.
+Christian Klucker and Ludwig Norman-Neruda made the first ascent of the east-north-east ridge on 1 August 1890.
 Nowadays most of the climbers use this route, starting at the Rothorn Hut (above Zermatt) and passing over the summit of the Wellenkuppe.
 The major obstacle, the Klucker tower, is equipped with ropes since 1918.